 FAQs for prospective students:

 Rural-PRIME students are taught in their Doctoring small groups by rural physicians and are also paired with community physicians for their Preceptorship visits.
-Core experiences in Rural-PRIME focus on rural health, public health, health informatics and disadvantaged populations.
+Core experiences in Rural-PRIME focus on rural health, public health, health informatics and underserved populations.
 Students spend approximately six months of their third year in rural communities.
-Rural-PRIME students tend to be interested in various disadvantaged populations, Latino health, and /or wilderness medicine.
+Rural-PRIME students tend to be interested in various underserved populations, Latino health, and /or wilderness medicine.
 Students will have additional opportunities to explore their specific area of interest with electives during their fourth year.

 Are Rural-PRIME students required to complete a Master's degree?

-Rural-PRIME students are encouraged to complete a master's degree between their third and fourth year of medical school.
+Rural-PRIME students are encouraged to complete a master's degree between the third and fourth years of medical school.
 UC Davis offers a variety of master's degrees to choose from.
 The Master in Public Health and the Health Informatics Program are both popular options with our students.
 These programs and others can be found at:

 Students may also elect to complete a research program, such as our Clinical and Translational Science Centers’ T32 Pre-Doctoral Clinical Research Training Program: http://www.ucdmc.ucdavis.edu/ctsc/t32/